-A short-term hard money loan, also know as a bridge loan, is commonly used by Borrowers who need to close quickly on a purchase or refinance, the real estate they are borrowing against is in poor condition and doesn’t qualify for bank financing, or they don’t demonstrate strong credit or cash flow.
-In many cases, these loans are less than 12 months and are structured as interest only payments with a balloon payment due a maturity.
+A short-term hard money loan, also know as a Bridge Loan, is commonly used by Borrowers when they need short term financing.
+Commonly a Borrower may use a Bridge Loan because they need to close quickly on a purchase or refinance, the real estate they are borrowing against is in poor condition and doesn’t qualify for bank financing, or they don’t demonstrate strong credit or cash flow.
+In many cases, these loans are less than 12 months and are structured with interest only payments and includes a balloon payment due a maturity.

 Hard money lenders that fund bridge loans are primarily focused on the real estate being offered as collateral and less on the Borrower’s credit.
 The common ratio lenders use when estimating their loan amount is the Loan to Value ratio, or the loan amount compared to the value of the real estate.
 The LTV ratio is calculated as Loan Amount / Property Value.
 For example, if a lender is funding a $150,000 loan secured on a property valued at $300,000, the LTV ratio would be 50% or $150,000 / $300,000.